 Experience indigenous Ainu culture at the Yukara Village (Ainu kotan)

 Our recreations stay true to Early Meiji Period lifestyles of the Ainu so that we can continue to protect important Ainu cultural heritage and teach future generations about the tangible and intangible cultural practices of the local Ainu.
-Over 300 important tools once used in Ainu life are on display at the Yukara Village Ainu Lifestyle Materials Building.
-There is also Squirrel Village, where squirrels native to Hokkaido are exhibited.
+Numerous important tools once used in Ainu life are on display at the Yukara Village Ainu Lifestyle Materials Building.

 One-of-a-kind museum specializing in brown bears